-- Ensure the quality of existing and new housing. - Take advantage of Center redevelopment to increase housing diversity and affordability. - Find opportunities outside of Centers to increase housing diversity and affordability.
+- Ensure the quality of existing and new housing. - Take advantage of Center redevelopment to increase housing diversity and attainability. - Find opportunities outside of Centers to increase housing diversity and attainability.

-- Identify and enhance the unique identities of Courthouse communities. - Provide easy walking and bike access to Community Hubs.
+- Identify and enhance the unique identities of Green Line communities. - Provide easy walking and bike access to Community Hubs.